somevideoguy/pathologic/README.md

 You can get a copy of *Pathologic*, in both English and Russian, at [Good Old Games.](http://www.gog.com/game/pathologic)

+# Usage

+The project supports both Python 2 and Python 3.
+To extract a `.vfs` file (e.g. `Strings.vfs`), run:

+    python vfs_parser.py <path/to/Strings.vfs>

+This will create a directory called `Strings` and place the contents of the archive in that directory.
+To decode `main.dat`, run:

+    python decode_keys.py -i Strings/main.dat

+This will create an XML file called `main.dat.xml` in the `Strings` directory.
+You can then change it with any text editor.
+When done, save it with a `UTF-8` encoding.
+To create a new `main.dat` with your changes, run:

+    python encode_keys.py -i Strings/main.dat.xml -o Strings/main.dat

+You don't need to pack the files back into the `.vfs`; see below for the reason why.

 # Directory structure

     +---bin